-In this three part post, you are following my journey from Germany to Minnesota when I traveled to visit family with just my two kids.
+In this three part post, you are following my solo international journey from Germany to Minnesota when I traveled to visit family with my two small kids.
 A great deal of planning went into ensuring our successful trip so I’m sharing what we did that did and didn’t work for us.
 In Part 1 I talked about most of the planning steps we took prior to arriving at the airport and that brings us to how we managed during transit.

 So without further ado…